relaycorp/fanqiang-poc/README.md

     Gateway->>Tunnel: IP_PACKET_2 (src: 1.1.1.1, dst: 192.168.0.1)
     Tunnel->>Client: IP_PACKET_2 (src: 1.1.1.1, dst: 192.168.0.1)
 ```

-Although we're splitting the VPN server to circumvent censorship,
-this architecture is comparable to what VPN providers refer to as _double VPN_ --
-a feature that can improve privacy and mitigate traffic correlation attacks.

 ## How this is different from other HTTPS-based tunnels